yauritux/algdscollections/typescript/numeric-parser-with-ascii/README.md

 # Numeric Parser (With ASCII)

 As the name implies, this is just a simple algorithm for parsing any decimal numbers you provided as string into its numeric type (i.e., `Number`).
 I know that this seems like we're duplicating our `numeric-parser` project, but it's actually not.
-The implementation is slightly different because this particular one internally utilizes ASCII decimal code within its math conversion.
+The implementation would be slightly different because this particular one internally utilizes ASCII decimal code within its math conversion.

 ## How does it work ?